dabrahams/swift/docs/StringManifesto.md

 ### API Surface Area

 What does this API do?
 When should I use it?
-Answers to these questions should be plainly obvious for APIs of primary data types.
-In my opinion, `String` fails that test.
-It currently has 205 APIs, which I've broken them down into Standard Library and Foundation, simply to show that both contribute significantly to overall complexity:
+Answers to these questions should be plainly obvious for APIs of primary data types, but `String` fails that test.
+It currently has 205 APIs.
+I've broken them down into Standard Library and Foundation, simply to show that both contribute significantly to overall
+complexity:

 | Source | `init` | `func` | `subscript` | `var` |
 |--------------|----|----|---|----|